chrisb2/pyb_ina219/README.md

 * `wake()` Wake the INA219 from power down mode.
 * `reset()` Reset the INA219 to its default configuration.

+## Performance

+On v1.1 pyboard reading a single 12-bit voltage in a loop, a read occurred approximately every 1 milliseconds.

 ## Debugging

 Add _[logging.py](https://raw.githubusercontent.com/micropython/micropython-lib/master/logging/logging.py)_